-Guys, I found a new pasta recipe that I can’t stop making/eating.
-Seriously, I’ve made this recipe five times in the last two-ish weeks.
-Max, aka Mr. Rainbow Plant Life, won’t stop asking me to make it.
+I can’t stop making/eating this vegan caramelized onion pasta.
+I’ve made it five times in the last two-ish weeks.
+Primarily because Max won’t stop asking me to make it.
 And I get it – it’s really freakin delicious.
+It’s also made entirely with pantry ingredients (just 9 ingredients total), so you can make it almost anytime ready.

 This Vegan Caramelized Onion Pasta was adapted from Alison Roman’s Caramelized Shallot Pasta.
 Her version looks legit delicious but it has anchovies, so I wanted to devise a vegan version that would be just as flavorful and umami-packed.
 Given how many times my non-vegan partner has asked for this recipe, I think it’s been a successful adaptation.

-The post has pretty detailed instructions on how to make this recipe, but if you want a visual (always helpful IMO), check out this video on easy but delicious vegan pantry meals!
+The post has pretty detailed instructions on how to make this recipe, but if you want a visual (always helpful IMO), check out the Youtube video at the end of this post.
 The pasta recipe begins around the 3:34 mark.

 Why you’re going to like this recipe